aimukhin/minfft/README.md

 ## Test environment
-The above tests and comparisons are made with the current library source compiled with gcc version 7.3.0 on x86_64 with the only optimization option -Ofast.
+The above tests and comparisons are made with the current library source compiled with GCC version 7.3.0 on x86_64 with the only optimization option `-Ofast`.
+Unfortunately, the compiler complained that it was unable to vectorize some parts of the code, and sometimes decided that it would not be profitable.

 The version of FFTW used is 3.3.7-1 packed for Arch Linux x86_64.
 FFTW plans are created with options FFTW_ESTIMATE and FFTW_DESTROY_INPUT.

 The performance measurements are made on an isolated core of an Intel® Celeron® N3050 CPU running at 2160 MHz.

-The source data files for the graphs, along with the program `chkdft.c` used to conduct the above (and many other) tests, are available in the `tests` subdirectory.
+The source data files for the graphs, along with the programs `chkdft.c` and `chkdftf.c` used to conduct the above (and many other) tests, are available in the `tests` subdirectory.

 The `chkdft.c` program contains a lot of examples of library functions usage, and therefore can serve as a reference.